The RURAL Cohort Study team has 16 member institutions made up of researchers across the nation.

 The ECG Reading Core for the RURAL Cohort Study is based out of Wake Forest University under the leadership of Elsayed Z. Soliman, MD, MS. The ECG Reading Core is responsible for collecting digital ECG tracings using mobile electrocardiographs in the MEU, transmitting digital ECG tracings over a secure network, and storing data for research use.

 The Sampling Core of the RURAL Cohort Study is based out of the University of North Carolina at Chapel Hill under the leadership of Robert Agans, PhD, along with his colleague, William Kalsbeek, PhD, MPH.
 The Sampling Core is responsible for designing the sampling strategy for the RURAL Cohort Study and ensuring the enrollment of participants across ten counties.

-The Statistical and Data Coordinating Core (SDCC) for the RURAL Cohort Study is based out of the University of Pennsylvania under the leadership of Richard Landis, PhD, along with his colleague, Qi Long, PhD.
+The Statistical and Data Coordinating Core (SDCC) for the RURAL Cohort Study is based out of the University of Pennsylvania under the leadership of Jesse Y. Hsu, PhD, MS, along with his colleague, Qi Long, PhD.
 The SDCC is responsible for data collection, processing, and analysis for multidisciplinary research projects across the cores, working groups, and repositories.
 In addition, they provide operational support and training to each RURAL Cohort Study site for implementing protocols, quality assurance, and control.
 The SDCC also provides biostatistical support and methodological innovation.

-The RURAL Study is looking to hire a CT technologist who is licensed in the state of Mississippi to work in our mobile exam unit (MEU).
+The RURAL Study is looking to hire a CT technologist who is licensed in the state of Louisiana to work in our mobile exam unit (MEU).
 Interested candidates should send resume to Mr. David Rhodes email@example.com.
-Please see the full job description here
+Please see the full job description here.